 “The master of the remote.” — Bruce Chatwin

-Lawrence Millman’s eighteen books include Goodbye, Ice: Arctic Poems; The Book Of Origins; At the End of the World; Last Places; Hero Jesse; A Kayak Full of Ghosts, An Evening Among Headhunters, Our Like Will Not Be There Again, Wolverine the Trickster, and The Wrong Handed Man.
+Lawrence Millman’s eighteen books include Goodbye, Ice: Arctic Poems; The Book Of Origins; At the End of the World; Last Places; Hero Jesse; A Kayak Full of Ghosts; An Evening Among Headhunters; Our Like Will Not Be There Again; Wolverine the Trickster; and The Wrong Handed Man.
 See them all on GoodReads.

 The following books are available from the author.
-Please send a check for the appropriate amount to:
+Please send a check for the appropriate amount (in US funds) to:

 P.O.
 Box 381582